wookiehangover/underscore.deferred/readme.md

 v0.1.4

-**Please note that as of 0.1.4 underscore.deferred will ALL LOWERCASE on npm.** The camelcasing was a mistake from the outset, please update your `package.json` appropriately.
+**Please note that as of 0.1.4 underscore.deferred will be ALL LOWERCASE on npm.** The camelcasing was a mistake from the outset, please update your `package.json` appropriately.